-Project STRIVE (Specialized Transition Recreation Independent Living & Vocational Experiences) is an adult transition service for 19-21 year-old young adults in the School District of Elmbrook with cognitive disabilities and/or autism.
+Project STRIVE (Specialized Transition Recreation Independent Living & Vocational Experiences) is an adult transition service for 19-21 year-old young adults in the School District of Elmbrook with intellectual disabilities and/or autism.
 The program focuses solely on transition goals and priorities to further develop independent living skills, social communication, vocational abilities, and recreational activities.
 Project STRIVE will work with various outside agencies, such as the Department of Health Services, Division of Vocational Rehabilitation, local transportation agencies, and community businesses.
 Project STRIVE will coordinate training from an apartment within the community.

-- Independent Self-Care Skills: Ability to take care of personal hygiene with minimal assistance.
+- Independent Self-Care Skills: Ability to take care of personal hygiene with minimal assistance

 - Community Safety: Ability to follow directions and exhibit safe behavior.